maestor/node-fantrax-stats-parser/README.md

 `/players/combined/:reportType/:sortBy` - Get player stats combined (repository data starting from 12-13 season)

+`/goalies/season/:reportType/:season/:sortBy` - Get goalie stats for single season

+`/goalies/combined/:reportType/:sortBy` - Get goalie stats combined (repository data starting from 12-13 season, goal against average and save percentage NOT included as combined!)

 ### Parameters

 `reportType` - Required.
 Currently available options: regular, playoffs.

 `season` - Optional.
 Needed only in single season endpoint.
 Starting year of the season want to check.
 If not specified, latest available season will show.

 `sortBy` - Optional.
 Sort results by specific stats field.
-Currently available options: games, goals, assists, points, plusMinus, penalties, shots, ppp, shp, hits, blocks.
-If not specified, sort by points.
+Currently available options: games, goals, assists, points, penalties, ppp, shp for both. shots, plusMinus, hits, blocks for players only and wins, saves, shutouts for goalies only.
+If not specified, sort by points (players) and by wins (goalies).

 ## Technology
 Written with [TypeScript](https://www.typescriptlang.org/), using [micro](https://github.com/zeit/micro) with [NodeJS](https://nodejs.org) server to get routing work.
 Library called [csvtojson](https://github.com/Keyang/node-csvtojson) used for parsing sources.

 ## Todo
-- Goalie stats
 - Start using database and CSV import tool
 - Find out if Fantrax offers some API to get needed data easily instead of CSV export
 - Some kind of UI for stats (very low prio, it might be enough to get numbers copypaste when needed somewhere)